Staff (music): Staff positions

-The vertical position of the notehead on the staff indicates which note to play: higher-pitched notes are marked higher on the staff.
+When a staff is used for pitched instruments other than guitar tab, the vertical position of the notehead on the staff indicates which note to play: higher-pitched notes are marked higher on the staff.
 The notehead can be placed with its center intersecting a line (on a line) or in between the lines touching the lines above and below (in a space).
 Notes outside the range of the staff are placed on or between ledger lines—lines the width of the note they need to hold—added above or below the staff.

 Which staff positions represent which notes is determined by a clef placed at the beginning of the staff.
 The clef identifies a particular line as a specific note, and all other notes are determined relative to that line.
 For example, the treble clef puts the G above middle C on the second line.
 The interval between adjacent staff positions is one step in the diatonic scale.
 Once fixed by a clef, the notes represented by the positions on the staff can be modified by the key signature or accidentals on individual notes.
 A clefless staff may be used to represent a set of percussion sounds; each line typically represents a different instrument.

-Ensemble staves
+Systems, braces and brackets

 A vertical line drawn to the left of multiple staves creates a system, indicating that the music on all the staves is to be played simultaneously.
-A brace (curly bracket) is used to join multiple staves that represent an instrument, such as a piano, organ, harp, or marimba.
+A brace is used to join multiple staves that represent an instrument, such as a piano, organ, harp, or marimba.
 A bracket is an additional vertical line joining staves to show groupings of instruments that function as a unit, such as the string section of an orchestra.
 Sometimes a second bracket is used to show instruments grouped in pairs, such as the first and second oboes or first and second violins in an orchestra.
 In some cases, a brace is used for this purpose.

 When more than one system appears on a page, often two parallel diagonal strokes are placed on the left side of the score to separate them.

 Four-part SATB vocal settings, especially in hymnals, use a divisi notation on a two-staff system with soprano and alto voices sharing the upper staff and tenor and bass voices on the lower staff.

-Confusingly, the German System (often in the combined forms Liniensystem or Notensystem) may refer to a single staff as well as to the Akkolade (from the French) or system in the English sense; the Italian term is accollatura.
+The German System (often in the combined forms Liniensystem or Notensystem) may refer to a single staff as well as to the Akkolade (from the French) or system in the English sense; the Italian term is accollatura.